ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode76](images/xchaincode/xchaincode76.png)

 **2.** Now that you have updated the smart contract again, you will need to deploy this new one to the local running peer.
-Follow the steps in **section 7: steps 6 - 13.**
+Follow the steps in **Section 7: steps 6 - 13.**

 **3.** Let's evaluate a `getPaperRate` transaction.
 Let's click on the IBM Blockchain Platform button in the debug toolbar: